 Fractional lasers treat skin by creating tiny areas of controlled damage while leaving surrounding skin untouched.

 In 2025, these devices are more advanced than ever.
-The latest systems can now adapt their output to the exact thickness of your skin in each treated area.
-This means a lower risk of unnecessary swelling or redness.
+The latest systems can now adapt their output to the exact thickness of your skin in each treated area. his may reduce the intensity of post-procedure swelling or redness in some patients.

 Instead of delivering one long pulse of heat, the laser releases rapid, short bursts.
 This allows tissue to cool slightly between pulses, reducing heat damage.

-Specialists now report being able to treat conditions such as acne scars, sun damage, and enlarged pores on deeper skin tones without the high risk of pigment changes.
+Practitioners now report being able to treat conditions such as acne scars, sun damage, and enlarged pores on deeper skin tones with reduced risk of pigment changes.
 Even pigment-specific issues like melasma are more treatable.

 Laser resurfacing works on the skin’s surface and just below it.
 Radiofrequency works deeper, heating the lower layers to tighten and lift.